 CHAPTER 14.
 LABOUR PRODUCTIVITY

-14.1 A productivity measure is an indicator of the efficiency or effectiveness of production, that is how much production is achieved given a certain amount of resources, or inputs.
-The broadest definition of 'productivity', from the ILO, is "the ratio between output and the total input of factors required to achieve it".
+14.1 The broadest definition of 'productivity', from the ILO, is "the ratio between output and the total input of factors required to achieve it".
 In this sense, productivity is "the end result of a complex social process including: science, research and development, education, technology, management, production facilities, workers' and labour organisations".

 CONCEPTS AND INTERNATIONAL GUIDELINES

-14.4 While the ILO has published two studies (in 1951 and 1969) on the measurement of labour productivity, no fixed definitions have been promulgated by that organisation.
-The view taken in the 1969 study was that, while it was useful to have a set of definitions which correspond to the various measures of productivity, it was premature to set a single productivity ratio for each measure.
-At the same time it was recognised that time worked or labour force may be suitable measures of labour input, while physical output and value-based measures were appropriate for considering output for particular purposes.
-This flexibility remains appropriate depending on what use or analysis is to be performed with the productivity measure involved.
+14.4 While the ILO has published two studies (in 1951 and 1969) on the measurement of labour productivity, no international standards have been promulgated by that organisation.
+The view taken in the 1969 study was that, while it was useful to have a set of definitions which correspond to the various measures of productivity, it was premature to set standards for a single productivity ratio for each measure.
+At the same time it was recognised that time worked, labour force, and physical and value-based measures were all appropriate concepts for particular purposes.

 14.5 Considerations such as those led an ILO Working Group on Productivity Statistics to make recommendations, especially on the economic coverage of productivity series, the choice of units of measurement for output, and the corresponding labour input.
 While no recommendation was made as to which concept was most suitable for measuring national output, several participants in the Working Group preferred estimates at constant prices of gross domestic product at factor cost.
 In respect of the measurement of labour inputs, the concern was to ensure that account was taken of all the activities of all persons engaged in production.